Kailexi/RUDN_sem1/README.md

 Semester 1 of RUDN Programming

 My Python solutions for laboratory work
-P.S Homework only, btw
+P.S.
+Homework only, btw

-#I got an A+, and so can you, study what everything does!
+# I got an A+, and so can you, study what everything does!

-#GL to anyone reading this❤️
+# GL to anyone reading this❤️

 Special thanks to Rostik for or @mosheadd for providing some code for labs - №5; №6